Vhou-Atroph/build-a-cog/readme.md

 ## Usage

-With build_a_cog, the creation of Doodle actors becomes much easier.
+With build_a_cog, the creation of Cog actors becomes much easier.
 Like with any other Panda3D Toontown project, you must first extract the Phase Files.
 You can do so with the following command, with [x] being replaced by the id of the phase file:

 ```ps